• Event Type

 • Reset

-Join Open City to explore the past, present and future of London's sanitation infrastructure from the Great Stink of London in 1858 to the Tideway 'Super Sewer'
+Join Open City to explore the past, present and future of London's sewers and sanitation infrastructure from the Great Stink of London in 1858 to today’s Tideway 'Super Sewer'

-Led by — led by Golden Key Academy graduate and educator Petra Cox, this walking tour follows the final section of the southern outfall sewer across the Erith Marshes to the Crossness Pumping Station on the banks of the River Thames.
-Built by Sir Joseph Bazalgette and completed in 1865 as part of London’s first sewage system, Crossness is a masterpiece of Victorian architecture and engineering.
+Led by Golden Key Academy graduate and educator Petra Cox, this above ground walking tour supported by Crossness & Habitats and Heritage follows the final section of the southern outfall sewer across the Erith Marshes to the Crossness Pumping Station on the banks of the River Thames.

 Highlights include Crossness Pumping Station, Precipitation Engine House and Thames Water Sewage Treatment Works.